matthew-gerstman/homekit-organizer/README.md

 A macOS CLI tool that programmatically organizes Home Assistant devices exposed to Apple HomeKit.

+> **🤖 Agent Note**: This project is managed via the implementation plan in Obvious.
+If you're an AI agent picking this up, check the **HomeKit Organizer CLI - Implementation Plan** document for current status, milestone details, and handoff protocol.
+Continue from the next incomplete milestone.

 ## The Problem

 Home Assistant's HomeKit Bridge integration exposes entities to Apple Home, but all devices land in the "Default Room" with no way to: